 Your Savings Options

 Health Savings Accounts.
 One of the best ways to save for healthcare costs in retirement is to open a Health Savings Account (HSA).
 This type of account is triple tax-advantaged because: contributions are made pre-income tax, it grows tax-free, and when you use your savings for qualified medical expenses, your distributions are tax-free as well.
 If you have an HSA, you can even invest your savings so that they grow at the rate of the market.
-The annual contribution limit for an HSA in 2021 is: $3,600 for someone with an individual High Deductible Health Plan (HDHP) and $7,200 for someone with a family plan.
+The IRS announces annaul contribution limits for HSAs, which differ whether you have an individual or family account.
 If you’re age 55 or older, you can contribute an additional $1,000.
 If you want to open an HSA, you must have an eliguble health plan, like a HDHP.
 See full list of eligiblity details here.

 Disclaimer: the content presented in this article are for informational purposes only, and is not, and must not be considered tax, investment, legal, accounting or financial planning advice, nor a recommendation as to a specific course of action.
 Investors should consult all available information, including fund prospectuses, and consult with appropriate tax, investment, accounting, legal, and accounting professionals, as appropriate, before making any investment or utilizing any financial planning strategy.